 - Shadows or blind spots in your peripheral vision

 If you experience any of these symptoms, it’s important to see an ophthalmologist right away.
 They may be signs of retinal detachment or another serious eye condition, and prompt treatment may prevent you from losing vision.

 Depending upon the severity of your retinal tear or detachment, there are several different procedures that can be done to try to repair the problem, including:

 - Laser surgery: Laser surgery may help to repair tears in the retina that are causing the retinal separation.

 - Cryopexy (freezing): This procedure applies extreme cold to the tissue around the hole or tear.
 It causes a scar to develop which can hold the retina in place.

 - Pneumatic retinoplexy: A tiny bubble of gas is placed in the eye to push the retina back into place.
 This is often accompanied by laser surgery to ensure that the retina stays in the right position permanently.

 - Scleral buckling: A silicone “buckle” (tiny bands of silicone rubber) can be sutured to the white of the eye (sclera).
 This indents the wall of the eye into a position that allows the retina to reattach.

 - Vitrectomy: If necessary, the vitreous gel can be removed and a gas bubble can be injected to push the retina back against the wall of the eye and hold it in position.

 Today, many patients can be successfully treated with retinal detachment surgery.
 The best results occur when treatment is started early.
 Make an appointment with Eye Consultants of Pennsylvania at the first sign of trouble.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.